ben-allen/locale-extensions/README.md

 The use of the 'Sec-' prefix forbids access to headers containing 'Locale Extensions' information from JavaScript, and demarcates them as browser-controlled client hints so that they can be documented and included in requests without triggering CORS preflights.

+The JavaScript's API's constraint against retrieving multiple preferences with one call serves to make fingerprinting detection easier.

 As in all uses of Client Hints, user agents must clear opt-in Client Hints settings when site data, browser caches, and cookies are cleared.